nmshd/documentation/_includes/scenarios/operate/modules.md

 The `sync` Module regularly fetches changes from the Backbone (e.g. new Messages / new incoming Relationship Requests).
 This process automatically triggers the events used by other Modules like the `webhooks` Module.

+### PubSub Publisher <a href="{% link _docs_operate/configuration.md %}#pubsubpublisher"><i class="fas fa-fw fa-cog"/></a> {#pubsubpublisher}

+This Module proxies all events in the internal event bus of the Connector to a configurable PubSub instance.

+Compared to [webhooks](#webhooksv2), this gives you the full feature set of a message broker.
+There are multiple scenarios where this Module outweighs the Webhooks Module.
+For example:

+- You need persistence for the triggered events.
+- You want to integrate enmeshed into an already existing message broker.

 ### WebhooksV2 <a href="{% link _docs_operate/configuration.md %}#webhooksv2"><i class="fas fa-fw fa-cog"/></a> {#webhooksv2}

 With the REST API, pull mechanisms are supported.
 However, as there are many bidirectional scenarios within enmeshed, a push mechanism is favorable: the Connector is synchronizing its state with the Backbone and notifies the organization's backend services about changes.